MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 ![Add new card ID form](img/Phoniebox-Manual-AddNewCardID-shadow.png "Add new card ID form") The card ID will be updated as you swipe a new card over the Phoniebox.
 Do not try to edit the card ID manually, it will revert to the last swiped ID.
 * Either select an audio folder in the drop down menu near the top OR
-* Add the URL of a webradio, YouTube page, podcast, live stream, select the type of stream and give this new stream a name.
+* Add the URL of a webradio, podcast, live stream, select the type of stream and give this new stream a name.
 * Press 'submit' and you are set.

 ### Edit card through web app